 - Accommodating Disabilities During Examinations

 TUM takes into account the type and extent of a student's disability during examinations.
-The complete guidelines are available here.
+Further information and guidelines

 - ID Card for the Severely Disabled